CompuTec/computec-docs/docs/pdc/user-guide/customization/optional-functions/weight-scale-module/overview.md

 ## Step 4: Summary

-In this window, a summary of the whole process.
-Click Finish to record an Issue to Production.
+In this window, you will find a summary of the entire process.
+Click "Finish" to record an issue to production.

 ![Step](./media/weight-scale-module/step-4.webp)